-Abstract: In 2015, 7,260,093 individuals donated a total of ¥165,291,021,000 (approximately 1.5 billion USD total) to 1,741 municipalities in Japan using the furusato nouzei system (Ministry of Internal Affairs and Communications).
+Abstract: In 2015, over 7 million Japanese citizens donated a total of ¥165,291,021,000 (approximately 1.5 billion USD) to municipalities in which they did not live in using the "Furusato Nouzei" system, which was developed as a means to revitalize rural areas in the country (Ministry of Internal Affairs and Communications).
 In this paper, I examine this system in two ways.
-Firstly, I predict the amount of donations each municipality receives based on a number of explanatory variables.
-Secondly, I run a 2SLS difference-in-differences regression to see if the tax was successfully redistributing wealth from city centers to rural areas, using an increase in municipal-level expenditure as a proxy.
+First, I predict the amount of donations each municipality receives based on a number of explanatory variables.
+Second, I run a 2SLS difference-in-differences regression to see if the tax was successfully redistributing wealth from city centers to rural areas, using an increase in municipal-level expenditure as a proxy.